 If we loose diversity, that wouldn't be Montreuil anymore.

-Juliette: Rebecca is kind of an artist herself.
+When Rebecca moved to this secret Parisian neighborhood, it made sense.
+She is an artist herself.
 And the reason that today I think you're doing a media site, which is kind of, promoting art and in mixed city and stories refers to the last 17 years where you've been mixing your communication background and music and publishing your first album and second album.
 So where does this love of art and music come from?

 Two albums of original music